-- The Amanda server and clients must have the latest service packs or updates to the distribution installed. - Amanda server and client cannot be installed on an NFS-mounted file systems. - The Amanda server must have the locale set to en\\ (for example, en\US.UTF-8), C, or POSIX. - The amandabackup user must be added to cron.allow file.
-This file is usually in /etc or /etc/cron.d directory. - The amandabackup user is automatically added to disk user group on Solaris/Linux systems.
+- The amandabackup user should have privileges to have crontab entries to perform scheduled backups.
+In some distributions, the amandabackup user must be added to cron.allow file.
+This file is usually in /etc or /etc/cron.d directory. - The amandabackup user should have permissions to read and write to disk and tape devices (if they are used for backup).
+The amandabackup user is automatically added to disk user group on Linux systems.
 In case of Ubuntu/Debian/RHEL 6/Oracle Enterprise Linux 6 platforms, the amandabackup user must be manually added to tape user group also.
-It is important to restart ZMC server processes (Run /etc/init.d/zmc\aee restart) after adding amandabackup user to the tape user group. - If you intend to back up an Oracle server, the amandabackup user must have permission to write to the \$ORACLE\HOME directory. - The amandabackup user should have permission to write to the /tmp directory on the Amanda server. - If a tape changer is the intended backup media, the backup server also requires both the mt and mtx package in addition to the platform-specific dependencies listed below.
+It is important to restart ZMC server processes (Run /etc/init.d/zmc_aee restart) after adding amandabackup user to the tape user group. - If you intend to back up an Oracle server, the amandabackup user must have permission to write to the \$ORACLE_HOME directory. - The amandabackup user should have permission to write to the /tmp directory on the Amanda server. - If a tape changer is the intended backup media, the backup server also requires both the mt-st and mtx package in addition to the platform-specific dependencies listed below.
+Please note mt-st package is not required for Suse/SLES distribution.
 If a tape drive is the intended backup media, mt is required.
-Without the appropriate packages, ZMC will return an error message when you try to view these devices. - To run the Rapid Installer, the Amanda Server requires 256MB of free memory.
-You should have at least 500MB of disk space, and you should not install the ZMC itself (/opt/zmanda/amanda) on an NFS partition. - The directories /etc/amanda and /etc/zmanda must be on the same file system.
+Without the appropriate packages, ZMC will return an error message when you try to view these devices. - The directories /etc/amanda and /etc/zmanda must be on the same file system. - Amanda clients must have open inbound TCP ports 10080 and 10081. - $\bullet\,$ Internal firewalls and selinux policy must not prevent PHP processes from using HTTP over the loopback address 127.0.0.1 - If you are using SE Linux on the server in an enforcing mode, you should run the following command to allow Zmanda Management Console to work as superuser: